View Associated Notes

 (d) develops a written medication management plan following discussion with the patient; and

 (e) provides the written medication management plan to a community pharmacy chosen by the patient

 For any particular patient—applicable not more than once in each 12 month period, and only if item 900 does not apply in the same 12 month period, except if there has been a significant change in the patient’s condition or medication regimen requiring a new DMMR

 Category 1 - PROFESSIONAL ATTENDANCES

 Prescribed Medical Practitioners

-(a) is registered under section 3GA of the Act, to the extent that the person is practising during the period in respect of which, and in the location in respect of which, they are registered, and insofar as the circumstances specified for paragraph 19AA(3)(b) of the Act apply; or
+a. is registered under section 3GA of the Act and is practising during the period, and in the location in respect of which the medical practitioner is registered, and insofar as the circumstances specified for paragraph 19AA(3)(b) of the Act apply; or

 b. is covered by an exemption under subsection 19AB(3) of the Act; or